-There is a natural acidity in the vagina that keeps yeast infections at bay; however, during pregnancy, bouts of intense stress and after taking antibiotics, acid levels can drop leaving the vagina unprotected.
+There is a natural acidity in the vagina that keeps yeast infections at bay; however, during pregnancy, bouts of intense stress can cause acid levels to drop leaving the vagina unprotected.
 When yeast is allowed to grow in a less acidic environment, a yeast infection can develop.
 Yeast infections are more common during pregnancy due to hormonal changes, specifically increased estrogen.
-Rising estrogen levels spark glycogen production and with more food yeast grows out of control and takes over healthy microorganisms.
+Rising estrogen levels spark glycogen production and yeast grows out of control and takes over healthy microorganisms.

-Yeast infections are a result of an imbalance between acid and yeast in the vagina.
-Glycogen facilitates yeast growth, but doctors also believe there is a direct connection between estrogen and speed of growth, which could be one reason yeast infections are common in pregnancy.
+Yeast infections are a result of an imbalance between the acid and yeast in the vagina.
+Glycogen facilitates yeast growth, but doctors also believe there is a direct connection between estrogen and speed of growth, which could be one reason yeast infections are common during pregnancy.

 Antibiotics are also associated with yeast infections.
 Antibiotics cannot discern between good and bad bacteria, so all bacteria are killed.
 Bad bacteria growth takes over before good bacteria can catch up leading to a yeast infection.

 What are the symptoms of a yeast infection?

 Symptoms of a yeast infection primarily affect the vagina and vaginal opening.
 Common symptoms may include irritation, redness, itchiness and foul-smelling discharge.
 Painful sex and burning while urinating may also develop.